mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 * **Result**: The design is taking longer than expected, so it will take another month
 * **Grade**: C

-I thought the chip shortage was the last big challenge to overcome, but the electrical engineers are running into more complexity than they expected in the design.
-One change that's worked well is that we've now broken down the project into individual steps with time estimates for each so that we have a shared view of the overall schedule and how delays affect our timeline.
+I thought the chip shortage was the last big hurdle to overcome, but the electrical engineers are running into more complexity than they expected in the design.
+We've now broken the project down into individual steps with time estimates for each so that we have a shared view of the overall schedule and how delays affect our timeline.

 ### Publish a sample chapter of [*Refactoring English*](https://refactoringenglish.com)

 * **Result**: Almost finished a sample chapter, but I'm still editing
 * **Grade**: C

 The thing about publishing a book about effective writing is that people expect you to be a good writer.
 That puts some pressure on me.
-I'm about 70% done with a sample chapter to publish, but I still need to edit it more before it's ready.
+I'm about 70% ready to publish a sample chapter to publish, but I still need to edit it more.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats